Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

 A total of 764 subjects ($\text{mean age} = 50.26$, $\text{SD} = 15.45$; 50.4\% male) completed the study.
 The median survey length was 29.1 minutes.
 In addition to \$10 baseline payment for completing the survey, four randomly selected subjects received additional payment from one of the choices they made during the survey (average \$137.56).

 We tried to get subjects to do our experiment on a desktop or laptop computer, but many of them took it with their mobile devices---such as smartphones or tablets.
 These devices have screens that are smaller than desktop/laptop computers, which makes it quite difficult to understand our experiments, and perform the tasks we request them to complete.
-We thus analyze the data following three inclusion criteria, (i) desktop/laptop computer only (66\%), (ii) desktop/laptop computer and tablet (76\%), and (iii) all devices combined.
-We treat the first as the ``core'' sample.
-Table~\ref{table:uas_sociodemographic} provides summary statistics of individual sociodemographic characteristics across the three inclusion criteria.
-We present the entire sample as well as the core sample (those who used desktop/laptop computers), and the excluded sample (those who did not use desktop/laptop computers).
-It is evident that the type of device used is correlated with some of the demographic variables (age: $\chi^2 (2) = 17.79$, $p < 0.001$; education level: $\chi^2 (3) = 53.70$, $p < 0.001$; income level: $\chi^2 (4) = 43.97$, $p < 0.001$).
-The sub-samples of subjects exhibited markedly different patterns of behavior as well.
+We thus analyze the data consisting of subjects who used desktop or laptop computer (66\%) as our ``core'' sample.
+Table~\ref{table:uas_sociodemographic} provides distributions of individual sociodemographic characteristics in the entire sample as well as the core sample and the excluded sample (those who did not use desktop or laptop computers).
+It is evident that the type of device used is correlated with some of the demographic variables (age, education level, and income level; chi-squared tests in the last column in Table~\ref{table:uas_sociodemographic}).
+The sub-samples of subjects exhibited markedly different patterns of behavior as well (Online Appendix~\ref{appendix:additional_panel_sample_comparison}).
 Throughout the rest of the paper, we analyze data from the core sample.\footnote{Results from the same set of analyses on the entire subjects, or comparison across sub-samples, are available upon request.}

-The set of~20 budgets used in the market task is the 10-times scaled-up version of the one used in the lab (Figure~\ref{fig:design_budgets}).
-This keeps the relative prices the same between two studies, making the distance measure $e_*$ comparable between data from the lab and the panel.\footnote{The distance is measured in units of relative price.}
+The set of~20 budgets used in the market task is the 10-times scaled-up version of the one used in the laboratory (Figure~\ref{fig:design_path_and_budgets}, panel~B).
+This keeps the relative prices the same between two studies, making the distance measure $e_*$ comparable between data from the laboratory and the panel.